 In this win-win situation content, that is communication, is not only informational but also inspirational and open for everyone to continue creating.

 My educational background is in Classical Studies and Creative Writing.
-Long story short, I am (at times dangerously) inclined to dig deep into words and concepts and am very considerate and responsible in their usage.
+Long story short, I am (at times dangerously) inclined to dig deep into words and concepts.

 I am grateful and fascinated to live and work in times when writing, marketing and social media truly belong to the realm of artful dialogue, open two-way communication and meaningful creation.

 Fortunately gone are the days when I thought writing doesn’t pay your bills.
 Finding the artist in me quite late in life, I realized I was fighting the wrong battles, hiding behind titles like “Latin teacher”, for example.
 Yes, I did teach Latin at Sofia University for 6 years.

 I made my first excursion into content writing in 2010.
 I knew I wanted to write and craft amazing content, but wasn’t sure how exactly I was supposed to reconcile my idea of profound writing with the need for keyword stuffed content.
 I tried hard though and as a result I got into the habitus of writing for the web.

 In 2011 I decided that the need to write could no longer be satiated with a part-time job and took the leap to leave behind all the structures I’d been part of for several years and become a freelance content writer.
 I started with writing texts for websites, and yes, this was SEO bulk copy stuff.
 Several months later I also began contributing to several online magazines and an offline one.
 In 2012 I completely moved to online publishing, helping companies with content creation, writing for their blogs.

 Writing has started to go back to its original purpose – communicating with people.
 2012 was also the year when I had the necessary space of time and the creative freedom to develop my own, very dear to my heart project, called eventsinbulgaria.com.